sketchbuch/vscode-file-theme-processor/README.md

 In order to generate the CSS, you need access to the webview's `asWebviewUri()` method for creating correct URLs.
 Looking at the source, it seems like the URLs generated could be different from web view to webview and from environment to environment.

 Since I could guarantee that the URLs would always be correct for each webview, I decided not to cache the data globally but just in memory with in each css generator.
+You are free to cache the CSS in global storage via your webview.
+If you do this you should clear the cache when you get a loading notification as the processor will have dumped the cached data for the theme and is in the process of loading theme data.

 ## Examples